Rakesh Jhunjhunwala: In popular culture

-Similar to the Fake Steve Jobs blog, there is a popular parody blog called The Secret Journal of Rakesh Jhunjhunwala that humorously parodies the investor's life.
-On 7 June 2012, the authors were revealed by The Economic Times to be two people: For the first year, Mark Fidelman (a Forbes columnist) and for the remaining years, writer Aditya Magal.
+On 7 June 2012, the authors of a blog parodying him were revealed by The Economic Times to be two people: For the first year, Mark Fidelman (a Forbes columnist) and for the remaining years, writer Aditya Magal.

 In the web series Scam 1992, actor Kavin Dave played a role based on Jhunjhunwala.

 Death

-On 14 August 2022, Jhunjhunwala felt ill and was rushed to Breach Candy Hospital in Mumbai, and died at approximately 6:30 a.m.
+On 14 August 2022, Jhunjhunwala fell ill and was rushed to Breach Candy Hospital in Mumbai, and died at approximately 6:30 a.m.
 Doctors later reported that he suffered from kidney-related problems and acute multiple organ failure.
 Indian Prime Minister Narendra Modi shared his condolences stating, "Rakesh Jhunjhunwala was indomitable.
 Full of life, witty and insightful, he leaves behind an indelible contribution to the financial world.
 He was also very passionate about India's progress.
-His passing away is saddening."
+His passing away is saddening for the financial world."
+After Jhunjhunwala's death, he was posthumously awarded the Padma Shri, India's fourth-highest civilian award, in 2023.

 Personal life

 Rakesh Jhunjhunwala married Rekha Jhunjhunwala on 22 February 1987.
-The couple had three children together.
-Their daughter Nishtha was born on 30 June 2004.
-Their twin sons Aryaman and Aryaveer were born on 2 March 2009.
+The couple had three children.
+Their daughter Nishtha was born on 30 June 2004, Their twin sons Aryaman and Aryaveer were born on 2 March 2009.